ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Anyone who dreams of an uncommon life eventually discovers there is no choice but to seek an uncommon approach to living it. — Gary Keller
+> **Citacao:** Never do to others what you would not like them to do to you.  — Confucius

 fim do arquivo